alexlobera/leanjs_OLD_NX/src/pages/react/training/workshops/advanced-react-patterns-fp-performance/barcelona.md

 ---
-subtitle: Master how to use and apply React patterns including, HOC, render props and perpendicular composition with hooks in this workshop in Barcelona
+subtitle: Master React patterns, perpendicular composition with Hooks, HOC, and Render Props this workshop in Barcelona
 ---

 TODO ADD TEXT